(update as at 23rd July 2020)

 WHAT FINANCIAL SUPPORT IS AVAILABLE?

-H M Revenue & Customs have recently issued a user-friendly question-based assessment form, which allows you to enter details of your business in the form of answering ten simple questions.
+H M Revenue & Customs have issued a user-friendly question-based assessment form, which allows you to enter details of your business in the form of answering ten simple questions.
 The first question is “Where is your business based?” and on answering from one of the four answers given, you move onto the next question.
 On completion of this it then details the support which is available for you and your business, with links to the various schemes which are detailed below.
 The link to the support finder is as follows.

 Based upon the current announcements by the government, we detail below the information currently available for employers and businesses.
 Full details of the guidance can be found on the following website links.
 These websites are updated regularly, following government announcements.
 Guidance and support can be found via the following link.